MMacdonald07/SchoolSystem/README.md

 To change a user's role the user_roles database will have to be altered in the SQL shell.

+### Testing

+The school_data.csv file contains randomly generated sample data that can be used in conjunction with School_System.
+All encoded passwords correspond to "password" when decoded.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.